 What is a fun game for a designer will sound boring and bland for a player.
 In today’s instant world backed by cutting edge technology and a high speed internet enabled mobile gaming, a player is spoilt for choice when it comes to video games.
 The multiple apps available on different stores, the powerful gaming consoles, and indie games offer hyper casual games, with varying fun levels belonging to different genres, for players to choose from.

-Various game development companies such as JUEGO STUDIOS, digital distributors and game development platforms have enabled game designers to create new fun games from scratch.
-In this ever growing gaming environment, how will you create a fun game that appeals to the players and create a buzz?
-Definition of a fun game may vary.
+Various game development companies such as JUEGO STUDIOS, digital distributors, and game development platforms have enabled game designers to create more fun games from scratch.
+In this ever-growing gaming environment, how will you create a fun game that appeals to the players and create a buzz?
+The definition of a fun game may vary.
 A game cannot do away with certain features in order to bring in the element of fun.
 These necessities are described below:

 Every single time, Shigeru Miyamoto tried to do things differently.
 In 2016, he kept away from adding small in-game purchases, which is widely practiced, for the game Mario for iphone.
 Don’t be restricted by trends.
 Let your imagination run wild to find out what is a fun game.

 Don’t copy or compete with any existing games in any genre.
 Instead, try to make a fun game that has not been made before.
 Do your research.
 Think about untried genres and give it your own twist.
 Try to find a convincing answer to these questions based on your game idea: Why is your game unique?
 What new thing does it bring to the table?
 Your game should stand out in a world already choked with video games.